kieker-monitoring/kieker/kieker-documentation/instrumenting-software/java/Controlling-At-Runtime.rst

 The **MonitoringController**'s interface methods can be accessed as a JMX MBean.
-For example, this allows to control the monitoring state using the methods described in :ref:`technical-details-java-monitoring-controller-api`.
+For example, this allows to control the monitoring state using the methods described in :ref:`java-monitoring-controller-api`.
 As a JMX-compliant graphical client that is included in the JDK, ``jconsole`` is probably the easiest way to get started.
 Just keep in mind to add **Kieker** to the classpath when calling ``jconsole`` so